FBI joins search for missing Virginia boy, 2, lured from church by unknown abductor

 It's unclear whether the child's alleged abductor is male or female.
 The FBI and Virginia State Police have said the suspect was male, but the Giles County Sheriff's Office said in recent posts to the agency's Facebook page that an unknown female was wanted

-A press conference to provide updates on the case is scheduled for 11:30 a.m.
-ET Monday on the front steps of the Giles County Sheriff's Office.
+A press conference to provide updates on the case was pushed back an hour and a half to 1:00 p.m.
+ET Monday and will take place on the front steps of the Giles County Sheriff's Office.

 CLICK HERE TO GET THE FOX NEWS APP